 Historically, those with Chronic Obstructive Pulmonary Disease, also known as COPD or lung disease, had only a matter of time before they succumbed to symptoms.
 These include wheezing, chest tightness, mucus in the lungs and death.
 The same is true for lung cancer, which kills hundreds of thousands each year (an estimated 135,720 deaths in 2020, according to the American Cancer Society).

 Recently though, a beacon has broken through the fog.
 Stem cell treatments for lungs are showing promise for treating lung diseases, most notably COPD and non-small cell lung cancer (which does not metastasize nearly as quickly as small cell lung cancer).
 Mounting research shows that stem cells can also make a difference in pulmonary fibrosis.

 However, the new treatments raise many questions.
 Where do these stem cells come from?
 How do physicians use them to repair lung tissue?
 What are the risks and benefits?
 Lastly, what can one do to join clinical trials?

 The following will attempt to answer these questions, so that those with lung diseases or their loved ones have the necessary information to make choices regarding future treatments.

 Where Do Stem Cells for Lungs Come From?

-While most people associate stem cells with unborn fetuses, the adult human body actually provides many rich sources of stem cells.
+While some people associate stem cells with unborn fetuses, the adult human body actually provides many rich sources of stem cells.
 They exist in the blood, muscles, skin, liver, brain, bone marrow and even teeth.